SergeyLysanov/Bomberman/README.md

 Bomberman
 =============

-This is bomberman game server and unit tests
+This is bomberman game server on java and unit tests